VeinDevTtv/nyc-checklist/README.md

 - **Essentials to Pack**: Everything you need for your trip

 ### 🎨 Modern UI/UX
+- **Dark Mode by Default**: Beautiful dark theme that's easy on the eyes, with light mode toggle
+- **Theme Persistence**: Your theme preference is saved and restored across sessions
+- **System Theme Detection**: Automatically respects your device's color scheme preference
 - Clean, minimalist design using ShadCN UI components
 - Responsive layout that works on mobile and desktop
 - Tabbed interface for easy navigation between sections